metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 - `device_filter` (String) A regular expression to allow more fine-grained selection of devices on nodes across the cluster
 - `device_path_filter` (String) A regular expression to allow more fine-grained selection of devices with path names
 - `devices` (Map of String) List of devices to use as storage devices
-- `flapping_restart_interval_hours` (Number) FlappingRestartIntervalHours defines the time for which the OSD pods, that failed with zero exit code, will sleep before restarting.
-This is needed for OSD flapping where OSD daemons are marked down more than 5 times in 600 seconds by Ceph.
-Preventing the OSD pods to restart immediately in such scenarios will prevent Rook from marking OSD as 'up' and thus peering of the PGs mapped to the OSD.
-User needs to manually restart the OSD pod if they manage to fix the underlying OSD flapping issue before the restart interval.
-The sleep will be disabled if this interval is set to 0.
+- `flapping_restart_interval_hours` (Number) FlappingRestartIntervalHours defines the time for which the OSD pods, that failed with zero exit code, will sleep before restarting.This is needed for OSD flapping where OSD daemons are marked down more than 5 times in 600 seconds by Ceph.Preventing the OSD pods to restart immediately in such scenarios will prevent Rook from marking OSD as 'up' and thuspeering of the PGs mapped to the OSD.User needs to manually restart the OSD pod if they manage to fix the underlying OSD flapping issue before the restart interval.The sleep will be disabled if this interval is set to 0.
 - `nodes` (Attributes List) (see [below for nested schema](#nestedatt--spec--storage--nodes))
 - `only_apply_osd_placement` (Boolean)
 - `storage_class_device_sets` (Attributes List) (see [below for nested schema](#nestedatt--spec--storage--storage_class_device_sets))